 Paul Stroud, Triumph’s Chief Commercial Officer said: "Everyone at Triumph is rooting for Ernie, his commitment to returning to race fitness following his injury has been amazing and we just can’t wait to see the Scrambler 1200 in action.

 "Baja desert racing has played such a big part in the history of scrambling and it was the spark that kicked off of our whole iconic Scrambler line-up."

 Ernie Vigil sustains training injury

 Vigil sustained the serious injury to his ankle that kept him from competing at the Baja 1000 during an off-road training incident.
 He was riding his own 450 dirt bike at the time of the accident.

-Speaking on the injury, Ernie said: "While waiting for my Scrambler 1200 to clear customs at LAX, I went on a training ride with my 450 dirt bike for some last minute conditioning.
+Speaking on the injury at the time, Ernie said: "While waiting for my Scrambler 1200 to clear customs at LAX, I went on a training ride with my 450 dirt bike for some last minute conditioning.

 "Unfortunately I tucked the front wheel when pushing a hard turn.
 The bike flipped me over, landing on my ankle snapping the bone at both the tibula and fibula.

 "I’m absolutely devastated for the team and the effort they’ve put in in getting the bike over and ready, and also for everyone who supported me in training for this race.